ariellubonja/ncar-zarr-code/README.md

 Command-Line Arguments:

-- --timestep: The timestep number for the NCAR data (required).
+[//]: # (- --timestep: The timestep number for the NCAR data &#40;required&#41;.)
-- -p or --path: Path to the location of the NCAR .netcdf files (required).
+- -p or --path: Path to the location of the data file (required).
+Specify individual filenames for each timestep, not the directory.
 - -zc or --zarr_chunk_size: Zarr chunk size.
 Defaults to 64.
 - --desired_cube_side: Desired side length of the 3D data cube.
 Defaults to 512.
 - --zarr_encoding: Boolean flag to enable custom Zarr encoding.
 Currently not implemented.
 Defaults to True.